CSIS-672-Student-Service-Center-Team/student-service-center/README.md

 # Student Service Center

 The student service center project for Human Computer Interaction (CSIS 672 - Fall 2024)

-* This is the initial, bare-bones repository
+- This is the initial, bare-bones repository
-* Please join the organization to contribute
+- Please join the organization to contribute

+# Run The App

+cd app/ssc
+npm run dev

+should start up on: http://localhost:3000